 What’s that?
 Don’t like the

-BLUETOOTH_DEVICE_NAME and your device will reboot with a new name.
+and your device will reboot with a new name.
+This will apply to all services, not just Bluetooth.

 Upgrade your audio with a DAC

-The Raspberry Pi isn’t known for great audio quality; fortunately this has been addressed with a lot of manufacturers producing DACs for the Raspberry Pi.
-One I have tested and like for both its small size and low price is the Pimoroni PHAT DAC.
+The Raspberry Pi isn’t known for great audio quality (although in our experience it's more than good enough for a lot of applications!); fortunately this has been addressed with a lot of manufacturers producing DACs for the Raspberry Pi.
+One I have tested and like for both its small size and low price is the Pimoroni PHAT DAC

 Try the HDMI out